FAIRplus/the-fair-cookbook/content/recipes/interoperability/introduction-terminologies-ontologies_matched.md

 ## Conclusions

-Choosing an ontology (URL_TO_INSERT_TERM_3767 https://fairsharing.org/search?recordType=terminology_artefact)  and semantic resources is a complex issue, which requires careful consideration, taking into account the research context of the data production workflow and regulatory requirements that may apply.
+Choosing an ontology and semantic resources is a complex issue, which requires careful consideration, taking into account the research context of the data production workflow and regulatory requirements that may apply.
 The choices made affect the integrative potential of a dataset as they influence the level of `interoperability`.
 Clearly, declaring the semantic resources used to annotate a dataset also influences the `findability` and `reusability` and it is good practice to do so as it allows potential users to gauge the amount of mapping work that may be required to combine two datasets.

 ###  What to read next?
-* {ref}`fcb-selecting-ontologies (URL_TO_INSERT_TERM_3768 https://fairsharing.org/search?recordType=terminology_artefact) `
+* {ref}`fcb-selecting-ontologies`
 * {ref}`fcb-interop-ontorequest`
 * {ref}`fcb-interop-ontorobot`
 * {ref}`fcb-interop-onto-op`